 I spent a little time with my morning coffee enjoying the sun a couple of Saturday's ago.
 My Midori Travel's Notebook is laid open for some morning journaling and in the pile to the right - my Kindle, Eat the City and my reading notebook.

-I completely love my Midori, but am still using up comp books in my stash for some of my notes.
-Eventually I'll get all in with my Midori and my life will all be in in one place, but until then I'll settle for the notebook queen.
+I completely love my Midori but am still using up comp books in my stash for some of my notes.
+Eventually, I'll get all in with my Midori and my life will all be in one place, but until then I'll settle for the notebook queen.
 I finished Eat the City a few days ago.
 If you haven't, you should read the review I wrote, this was a great book.
 In case anyone asks, the mug is from RK Pottery on Etsy.

-This past Saturday we hung around the house, and what started as a cloud day turned into a beautiful evening.
+This past Saturday we hung around the house, and what started as a cloudy day turned into a beautiful evening.
 We opted to enjoy appetizers at the picnic table for dinner that evening.

-If you're more into the food that the tray it's on - Goat cheese, pepperjack cheese, cheddar cheese, peepered salami, artichoke hearts, green olives, tomato relish, and kalamata olives.
-Therese a bit of mashed avocado with garlic salt and a plate of fresh fruit and baggett slices.
+If you're more into the food that the tray it's on - Goat cheese, pepper jack cheese, cheddar cheese, peppered salami, artichoke hearts, green olives, tomato relish, and kalamata olives.
+Therese a bit of mashed avocado with garlic salt and a plate of fresh fruit and baguette slices.
 The glass and the bottle are both Stella Hard Apple Cider.

 I must confess, this is a rare kind of shot.
 Neither of us is really that into having our pic taken, but every once in a while this happens.
 Mostly to document a moment in time.
 Proof that we really do exist.

 As summer disappears, so will my shots from the porch.
 Hoping there will be some nice porch weather during the fall, but as it gets colder The Porch Postscript will be less porchy.
 Is that even a word?